ajoberstar/gradle-git/README.md

 A set of plugins to support Git in the Gradle build tool.

-Credit goes to [Peter Ledbrook](https://github.com/pledbrook) for the initial idea.
+There are two primary use cases for these plugins:
+* Publishing to a Github Pages website.
+The `github-pages` plugin adds support for publishing static files to the `gh-pages` branch of a Git repository.
+* General Git actions.
+The `gradle-git` JAR provides numerous tasks for basic Git functions that can be performed as part of your build.

+For more information see the documentation in the next sections as well as the APIs.

 **API Documentation:**

 * [Javadoc](http://ajoberstar.org/gradle-git/docs/javadoc)
 * [Groovydoc](http://ajoberstar.org/gradle-git/docs/groovydoc)

+Credit goes to [Peter Ledbrook](https://github.com/pledbrook) for the initial idea.

 ---